yikesoftware/qemu-8.2.2-cet/README.md

 Parameters:

-- `mode`: This parameter can only be `user`, as testing has only been done in the user state.
+- `mode`: This parameter can only be `user`, as testing has only been done in the user mode.

 - `ibt`: Enable CET IBT (indirect branch tracker) function.